-Here’s a video where I take a closer look at it:
+And here’s a video where I take a closer look at what we received:

 Included in the package: